Mental Health Services Bios

 Ibaraki earned her BA in psychology from Pomona College and is currently pursuing her PhD in clinical psychology at the University of Oregon.
 She is mainly interested in factors that influence mental health care utilization and treatment outcomes in ethnic minority populations, particularly in Asian-Americans.

-Jackson received his bachelor’s in psychology from Stanford University and dived straight into the doctoral program in counseling psychology at University Maryland at College Park.
+Jackson received his bachelor’s degree in psychology from Stanford University and is pursuing his doctorate in counseling psychology at University Maryland at College Park.
 His areas of focus are individual psychotherapy, group interventions, social stigma, identity development and intersecting identities.
 He is also interested in minority stress, health outcomes, diversity training and cultural competence.

 Jones began pursuing his doctoral degree in clinical psychology at the University of Southern California in 2010.
 He received his BS in psychology in 2006 from the University of Washington.
 He is interested in cultural adaptations of evidence-based treatments and the efficacy of evidence-based treatments with ethnic minorities.